mridang/birdlittle/README.md

 ## Developing

-Railcross is built with Typescript 5.3 using the NestJS and requires Node 20 to run.
+Birdlittle is built with Typescript 5.3 using the NestJS and requires Node 20 to run.

 After checking out the repository, run `npm install` to install all